 In 2016, violent incidents decreased by 34% compared to 2015.
 This is largely due to the FARC not taking part in the armed conflict.
-However, the ELN, EPL and post demobilisation armed groups' contribution to the violence increased significantly.
-Most of the violence occurred in Norte de Santander, Arauca, Antioquia, Cauca, Chocó, and Nariño, where these groups are still active.?
+However, the ELN, EPL, and post demobilisation armed groups' contribution to the violence increased significantly.
+Most of the violence occurred in Norte de Santander, Arauca, Antioquia, Cauca, Chocó, and Nariño.?

 Post-demobilisation armed groups

 In September, a few days after one of the main figures of Los Urabeños was killed in a security operation, the group's leader "Otoniel" seemingly offered the surrender of Los Urabeños in a video circulated online.
 President Juan Manuel Santos confirmed that the government had received an offer of Los Urabeños' surrender, and stated that there would be no political negotiations with the group. ?
 Considering the predominant role of Los Urabeños in Colombia's illegal economies and the decentralised structure of the organisation, it is unlikely that all members would surrender even if the group's leadership turned itself in. ?

 The FARC demobilisation has led to increased fighting between other armed groups, particularly in areas previously controlled by the FARC, as they seek to take control of the illegal economy.
 The Urabeños have almost doubled their territory since negotiations began between FARC and the government.?

 Former FARC fighters in the process of demobilising are subject to violence.
 Between April and December 2017, 34 former FARC members and 13 family members of ex-FARC members were killed, with Nariño, Antioquia, and Cauca being the most affected departments. ?
 In January, two former FARC members were killed in Antioquia department while campaigning for a political candidate. ?